Socorro|liveaboards

 Experience giant Pacific manta at the boiler, San Benedicto, Humpback Whales, dolphins, and sharks at Socorro, and schools of Jacks and Tuna at Roca Partida.
 This destination rivals Cocos Island or the Galapagos for sheer exhilaration.
 The Revillagigedo Archipelago National Park was created in December 2017.
 The country’s largest marine protected area covers 57,176 square miles (148,087 square kilometres) and safeguards from fishing and other extractive activities.

-The Quino El Guardian, measuring 27.5 metres in length and with a comfortable beam of 7 metres, is quite simply the best budget option for diving the Socorro Islands.
-She is a very seaworthy vessel crewed by highly experienced staff, who will ensure you get the most from this bucket list scuba destination.
+She is a highly seaworthy vessel crewed by experienced staff, who ensure you get the most from this bucket list scuba destination.
 Although the price on this vessel is lower than most heading out to the archipelago, safety, service and inclusivity are not skimped on in the slightest.

 The Quino El Guardian runs some awesome specialised trips or inclusive dive adventures.
 Your dive trip will also aid children in local Mexican fishing communities learn about conserving the ocean, through Heroes Del Mar.

 Five cabins on the Quino El Guardian cater to up to 16 divers.
-Four cabins have two upper and two lower bunks, while one has an upper and lower bunk, generally reserved for couples.
+Four cabins have two upper and lower bunks, while one has an upper and lower bunk, generally reserved for couples.
 Rooms are commonly assigned by gender, and each bunk has a curtain for privacy.

 The bathrooms are on the dive deck, one for each cabin.
 Each room is air-conditioned and has plenty of storage for each guest.
 Cabins on Quino El Guardian are somewhat more straightforward than some other vessels heading to the Socorro Islands, but they are a lot of fun!